sabotage-linux/kernel-headers/README.md

 to offer the same level of support for musl libc as the vanilla headers offer for glibc.

-we currently use the headers of kernel 4.4.2, which is what musl-cross-make is now using.
-It's also a long-term-support kernel.
-There is a previous 3.3.4 and a 3.12.6 branch.
+we currently use the headers of kernel 4.19.88, which is a recent long-term-support kernel.
+There are previous 4.4.2, 3.3.4, and 3.12.6 branches.

 Installation:
 -------------